Kajatin/office-wars/README.md

   <img width="1486" alt="demo" src="https://user-images.githubusercontent.com/33018844/236696749-bbdfbe26-62d9-4e9c-8290-b0f72fc01002.png">
 </p>

+A turn-based strategy game that's so waspy because it fuses the sting of tactical warfare with the buzz of hexagonal exploration!
+Command your tank, conquer the map, and obliterate your foes in this electrifying, React-powered battlefield extravaganza.
+Get ready to swarm the competition and claim victory in this thrilling, hexa-tastic tank-stravaganza!

 Wasp is a domain specific language for building full-stack web apps with ease.
 This project was created for the [Wasp Hackathon #2](https://hackathon.wasp-lang.dev).